camtheperson/get-my-ps5/docs/faq.md

 Check out our [detailed installation guide](./installation.md).

-## How do I stop this from running?

-Enter `Control + C` in your CLI window, or exit the CLI altogether.

 ## Is this safe?

 This software does not collect or ask for any personal information.
 And it is open source software, meaning you can look to see exactly how it works.